Alton, Ontario: Geography

 Alton is located near the Caledon Creek and the Alton Pond, where the Millcroft Inn is located upon.
 It is also located on the banks of Shaw's Creek.
 An old 1-track rail line lies at the east end of the community.
-New houses are currently being built west of Main Street.
-The Niagara Escarpement runs north of the community.
+New houses are currently being built west of Main Street (Peel Regional Road 136), as part of the Ospey Mills Community.
+The Niagara Escarpment runs north of the community.